Blood-Dawn/JournalAutomator/README.md

 ```

 The window lets you choose the base DOCX, the content folder, and where the
 output should be saved.
-It also collects the volume, issue, date, section title
+It also collects the volume, issue, date and the page
-and the page numbers used for the cover and header.
+numbers used for the cover and where new articles should start.
 Clicking **Run Update**
 performs the same steps as the command line script.
 ## Usage

 ```
 python journal_updater/journal_updater.py BASE_DOCX CONTENT_FOLDER OUTPUT_DOCX \
     --volume 1 --issue 1 --month-year "June 2025" \
-    --section-title "Update Articles" --cover-page 1 --header-page 2
+    --cover-page 1 --start-page 3
 ```

 - **BASE_DOCX**: path to the previous issue's Word file (e.g. December 2024).